-- Below is a sample risk assessment form that your group may like to use, but we can offer help carrying out a risk assessment.
+- Below is a sample risk assessment form that your group may like to use, but we can offer help to carry out a risk assessment:

 - It is ideal if a qualified First Aider is present, in which case, do you have a first aid kit?
 If not, have a 'welfare' kit (including sun block) which volunteers can use themselves.

-- Ask people to sign in and then sign out at the end of the event.
+- Ask volunteers to sign in and then sign out at the end of the event.

 - Children and young people must be accompanied by an adult who is responsible for them at all times.

 - Clean hands if they contact any animal excreta, so that no hand-to-mouth transfer is possible.